lossanna/RestoreNet/data/raw/README_rawdata.md

 Last updated: 2022-12-09

 Notes about raw data for RAMPS RestoreNet project.
-- Intermediate CSVs required to curate species lists are saved here.
-- Subplot species lists are separate from 2x2m plot species lists, and location-independent lists are separate from location-dependent ones.
-- Curated species lists:
-	+ Location-dependent (unknowns) codes/species for the subplot data, with name, native status, duration, lifeform, and Site (plus Region).
-	+ Location-independent codes/species for the subplot data with name, native status, duration, and  lifeform.

-Abbreviations:
-- `Master Germination Data 2022.xlsx` is abbreviated as `Master.xlsx` and is never directly edited.
+Types of data:
+- Species lists: include `Code`, `Name`, and information like `Native` (native/introduced), `Duration` (annual/perennial), and `Lifeform` (grass/forb/shrub).
+	- Location-dependent (unknowns or plants not identified to species level) codes/species are separate from location-independent (identified to species level) codes/species because known species will have the same information (native status, lifeform, duration) regardless of location, but unknowns can have the same codes across sites, but  refer to different plants.
+- `subplot` data: monitoring observations from the 25 x 25 cm subplots.
+Measurements are seedling density and average height by species.
+Raw data from `AllSubplotData` tab of `Master Germination Data 2022.xlsx`.
+- `2x2` data: monitoring observations from the 2 x 2 m plots.
+Measurements are seeded cover and total vegetation cover, and names of additional species in plot (in addition to what was present in the subplot and already recorded).
+Raw data from `AllPlotData` tab of `Master.xlsx`.

 File naming notes:
-- `master-` indicates the spreadsheet was adapted from a tab in `Master.xlsx`.
+- `master-` indicates the spreadsheet was adapted from a tab in `Master Germination Data 2022.xlsx`.
 - `output-` indicates the CSV was written from R.
 - `edited-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
 - `-species#-` indicates the CSV is an intermediate step in curating a complete species list, from `01_curate-species-list.R`.
 Numbers correspond between output and edited files, and sequentially mark workflow.
-- `-wrangling-` indicates the CSV is an intermediate step in data wrangling for `subplot` data, from `02.1_data-wrangling_subplot`.
+- `intermediate-dependency1-` indicates the CSV is an intermediate step in correcting native status of seeded species, based on information from `subplot` data; produced from `01-dependency_assign-seeded-species-native-status.R`.
+- `intermediate-dependency2-` indicates the CSV is an intermediate step in correcting monitoring information, based on descrepancies between `subplot` and `2x2` data in the columns `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and/or `PlotMix`.
 - `-wrangling-2x2-` indicates the CSV is an intermediate step in data wrangling for `2x2` m plot data, from `02.2_data-wrangling_2x2`.
 - `_xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`, with unknowns removed.
 - `_native-lifeform-duration` indicates if the respective columns are present in the species list.

 # Directory
 `edited-species1_subplot-codes-missing.csv`
-- List of codes included in the subplot data (`AllSubplotData` tab of `Master.xlsx`), but are missing from the the original master species list (`master-species_native.xlsx`).
+- List of codes included in the raw `subplot` data, but are missing from the the original master species list (`master-species_native.xlsx`).
 - Manually edited to add plant name, duration, and lifeform based on USDA Plants.
 - Not divided by location dependence, but ones that will be location-dependent (unknowns) have sites added to the name.
 - Edited list is the same length as output list.

 `edited-species2_xlsx_lifeform-na.csv`
 - List of species originally without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`
-	- Lifeform information would have come from `AllSubplotData` tab from `Master.xlsx`.
+	- Lifeform information would have come from raw `subplot` data (`AllSubplotData` tab from `Master.xlsx`).
 - Manually edited to assign missing lifeform (functional group) information.
 - Lifeform according to USDA Plants.
 - Not a complete species list.